US STOCKS-Earnings cloud drags down Dow; Nasdaq gains on biotech M&A

 March-quarter earnings season is in full swing, with almost 73 percent of the S&P 500 components that have reported so far beating bottom-line expectations, but just 42.2 percent beating expectations for revenue.

-Investors struggled to gauge how much a strong dollar has hurt U.S. multinationals, including technology companies like Facebook, Google, Qualcomm and Microsoft that sell many of their products and services overseas and are expected to report their earnings this week.
+Investors struggled to gauge how much a strong dollar has hurt U.S. multinationals, including technology companies like Facebook, Google, Qualcomm, Microsoft that sell many of their products and services overseas and are expected to report their earnings this week.

 "There's a lot of cross-current in the earnings picture.
 Are we at peak margins?
 Are we likely to hold, or might there be some downside?" said Mark Foster, chief investment officer at Kirr Marbach & Co in Columbus, Indiana.
 "People are pretty zeroed in on that."